rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 agent MUST NOT form candidate pairs between its own relay candidates and remote mDNS candidates.
 Note that filtering out on candidate type field is not enough as remote mDNS candidates are identified from their connection-address field.
-Note also that the converse is not an issue: the ICE agent MAY form candidate pairs between its own mDNS candidates and remote relay candidates, as in this situation host IPs will not be sent directly to the TURN server.
+Note also that the converse is not an issue;
+the ICE agent MAY form candidate pairs between its own mDNS candidates and remote relay candidates, as in this situation host IPs will not be sent directly to the TURN server.